VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Beta/README.md

 6. Turn on the chamber fan (if exist)

-7. Wait until the tool-head (i.e. "Extruder") temperature reached ~40°C
+7. Wait until the tool-head (i.e. "Extruder") temperature reached ~40°C (or ~10 mins if you don't have a chamber temperature sensor)

 8. Run `SHAPER_CALIBRATE` - Note: This is only meant to shake the tool-head around in its mount.
 Do not save the input shaper result.